neverstopbuilding/blog/src/_posts/2013-01-09-start-up-lessons-learned-salvador-briggman-of-crowdcrux.md

 > **Human Resources**
 >
 > [Our CEO] quit his job too early and began using investor money too quickly (because he had quit his job).
 He should have done this once we had a minimum viable product that was validated by the market place meaning that the client was willing to pay, the restaurant attendees used it, and and the client was happy with the results.
-True, this woud be a slower process, but less risky.
+True, this would be a slower process, but less risky.
 At this point, our focus should have been scaling and building in extra key features/improving the user experience.

 > Overall, it was an incredible experience and I learned more than most of my paid internships.
 I would do it again in a heart beat, which is why I've caught the startup bug and am working on my own.